apache/mxnet/docs/tutorials/sparse/row_sparse.md

 ```

 If the storage types of source array and destination array do not match,
 the storage type of destination array will not change when copying with `copyto` or the slice operator `[]`.
+The source array will be temporarily converted to desired storage type before the copy.

 ```python